att-comdev/valet/README.rst

 Allegro
 =======

-Allegro (part of the Valet service suite, including Ostro) gives OpenStack the ability to optimize cloud resources while simultaneously meeting a cloud application's QoS requirements. allegro provides resource plugins to OpenStack Heat for use with QoS services including Tegu and IOArbiter.
+Allegro (part of the Valet service suite, along with Ostro) gives OpenStack the ability to optimize cloud resources while simultaneously meeting a cloud application's QoS requirements.
+Allegro provides an api service, plus OpenStack Heat resource plugins.
+Allegro can also interact with QoS services including Tegu and IOArbiter.

-IMPORTANT:

-- The master branch currently REQUIRES Music 6.0 or higher and Ostro 2.0.
-- Please ignore any references to Ostro 1.5 and only follow those for Ostro 2.0.
-- SQLAlchemy can't be toggled at this time.
+**IMPORTANT**: `AT&T AIC Installation`_ is covered in a separate document.

 Prerequisites
 -------------